HugoAshjaei/migrate/README.md

 ### Tips:
 1. All amounts are in the currency code of the country
 2. All amounts are in the year!
+3. You can help me to add or update this list ::)

 ## Asia
 | Contry name | Minimum net income | Average net income | High net income | Living costs |